What would it take to build a Pharma today?

 Similarly, the Pharma startup focuses on aggregating a pipeline of drugs (in a synergistic cluster of therapeutic indications) from the start [6].
 By function of this, Pharma startups have an edge to become enduring companies:

-The exact number of drugs is arbitrary but having an actual, meaty pipeline changes the way companies make R&D and clinical decisions (given the company’s existence does not hinge on a single asset).
+• The exact number of drugs is arbitrary but having an actual, meaty pipeline changes the way companies make R&D and clinical decisions (given the company’s existence does not hinge on a single asset).
 It also anchors the company’s value beyond one lead asset.
+The ‘how’ is the million dollar question.
+Getting lots of good drugs into clinic in a reasonable time period is the underlying allure of many modern platform companies.

 [1] There’s always non-traditional sources of money but in most cases, it can only be unlocked after stamp of credibility from a biotech/specialized fund via their own investment check.